CouncilofLorien/counciloflorien.github.io/docs/cards/D/deadly-dart.md

 > Minor Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Scout only._ Tap Deadly Dart to give -1 body and -1 strike (to a minimum of one) to an automatic-attack or to a hazard creature keyed to a site.
 Tap its bearer or discard Deadly Dart when it is tapped.
-May also be played as a hero resource (i.e., included in a Wizard's deck), but may not be included in a hero starting company. <br>_“...there came flying a deadly dart, and Faramir...had fallen to the earth."_ ***---&NoBreak;LotRV***
+May also be played as a hero resource (i.e., included in a Wizard's deck), but may not be included in a hero starting company. <br>_“...there came flying a deadly dart, and Faramir...had fallen to the earth."_ ***---&#65279;LotRV***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>